 - In Robin McKinley's The Hero and the Crown, the last drop of blood a dragon sheds is a ruby.

 - Six of Swords by Carole Nelson Douglas: the tears of the heroine, Irissa, turn into "coldstones."
 She at least implies on one occasion that the hero is deliberately trying to make her cry so he can sell her tears.
-It turns out he was deliberately trying to make her cry for another reason.
-One never revealed.
+It turns out he was deliberately trying to make her cry for another reason — to wash out the taint that had blinded her.
+(The taint had turned her eyes and tears from gold to silver, and he shows her that the colour was faded in later tears.)

 - In The Chronicles of Amber, the Jewel of Judgment is an eye of the Serpent of Chaos.

-- Jeremy Thatcher, Dragon Hatcher (part of the Magic Shop series): "Dragons weep diamonds."
+- Jeremy Thatcher, Dragon Hatcher: "Dragons weep diamonds."

 - The dragons in Elizabeth Kerner's trilogy (Song in the Silence, The Lesser Kindred, and Redeeming the Lost) have "soulgems" in their foreheads, placed as if a third eye.
 The telepathic dragons achieve their most intimate communications when they touch soulgems.
 When a dragon dies, the living gem shrinks and hardens, so that it looks like an actual cut gem - but the gems are carefully kept, because the dragons can communicate with their ancestors through their soulgems.

-- In Tanith Lee's Lords Of Darkness, Ferazhin, who was created from a flower, has tears that turn into gems.
+- In Tanith Lee's Tales from the Flat Earth, Ferazhin, who was created from a flower, has tears that turn into gems.
 A Drin takes them and turns them into a beautiful collar, which is sent to upper-earth.
 Any mortal who sees it has to have it, causing murder and mayhem.

-- The dragons in Christopher Paolini's Inheritance Cycle have organs called Eldunarí that can be regurgitated as gemstones.
+- The dragons in Christopher Paolini's Inheritance Cycle have organs called Eldunarí that can be regurgitated as gemstones, in which case, should that dragon die, their consciousness will be stored within it.
 Their size depends on the age of the dragon they come from, and the Big Bad has enslaved thousands of them to augment his power.

 - Happens in The Kite Runner in the Story Within a Story that Amir writes.
 In his story, there is a man who finds out that he cries diamonds.
 He does everything he can to make himself sad in order to cry, until he finally ends up killing his wife.
 Hassan points out the flaw in the story, saying that the man could've just chopped an onion to cry since the diamond tears didn't require him to actually be sad.